Progressive Students' Union

 The P S U (Progressive Students Union) is a student organisation of Revolutionary Socialist Party (RSP).
 The organisation was founded after 1940.
 In October 1949, the Kerala Socialist Party passed through a split.
 A section of its cadres, like N. Sreekandan Nair, Baby John and K. Balakrishnan, joined RSP and built a branch of the party in Kerala.
 Former minister Shri V P Ramakrishna Pilla was the First President of PSU in Kerala.

-Headquarters 40 Pt Ravishankar Shukla Lane (Canning Line), Firoz Shah Road, New Delhi Progressive Students Union (PSU) is the student organization of the political party RSP.
+Headquarters 40 Pt Ravishankar Shukla Lane (Canning Line), Firoz Shah Road, New Delhi.
+WB state office, 47 Suriya Sen Street.
+Kol- 700009,Progressive Students Union (PSU) is the student organization of the political party RSP.

 The organization is based on Socialist ideology.